mdemuth/hyper-item/README.md

 #### 3.5.6. `related`
 The web-related [select-options](#36-select-option) or [select-groups](#37-select-group) for a select type parameter.
-The property should be a URI template as defined by [RFC 6570](https://tools.ietf.org/html/rfc6570).
+The property MUST be a URI template as defined by [RFC 6570](https://tools.ietf.org/html/rfc6570).
-Parameters needed within this template should be defined in the dependencies list.
+Parameters needed within this template MUST be defined in the dependencies list.

 #### 3.5.7. `dependencies`
 A list of parameters that need to be set before this parameter can be set.
-The values of the parameters should be used during the template expansion for the web-related URI.
+The values of the parameters that MUST be used during the template expansion for the web-related URI.

 #### 3.5.8. `components`
 A list of [filter-components](#38-filter-component) for a filter type parameter.
 A list of [sort-components](#310-sort-component) for a sort type parameter.